Preschool director accused of pulling knife on 4-year-olds

 Akinnaso was the director of the Dawn To Dusk Christian Childcare and Learning Center in Plainfield when the two 4-year-olds were brought to her office for disciplinary reasons earlier this year.
 Prosecutors say she brandished a knife and threatened to harm the children if they continued misbehaving.

-The children were not harmed in the incident.
+The children were not harmed.

 It's not known if Akinnaso has retained an attorney.
-The preschool has declined comment.
+The preschool, which serves students through age 13, has declined comment.

+Ronald Bolandi, the interim schools superintendent in Plainfield, said the city's childcare centers are privately owned and the district does not hire their staffs, but it does provide resources for students to attend the centers.

+"In order to ensure the safety of our students, the center director was removed immediately and will not be returning to the preschool," Bolandi said in a statement.
+"This requirement was necessary in order for the owner to continue her contract with the district."